jssql1234/docs-sqlpay/docs/usage/tools/maintain-diy.md

 ### Example 1 - Leave Entitlement Processor - Calculate from Confirm Date

-Below is Example to change the Leave Entitlement Processor to be calculate from the Confirmation Date.
+Below is example to change the Leave Entitlement Processor to be calculate from the Confirmation Date.

 1. Right Click at **Leave Entitlement Processor** and select **New Calculation**.